MicrosoftDocs/dynamics-365-project-operations/articles/procurement/pending-vendor-invoices.md

     - The vendor balance amount.
     - The sales tax amount.
     - The cost against the project is recorded to the procurement integration account.
-    - The project actual transaction in Dataverse.
+    - The project actual cost transaction in Dataverse.
 This transaction is further processed using the [Project Operations Integration journal](../project-accounting/project-operations-integration-journal.md).
 Posting this journal moves the amount from the procurement integration account to the project cost account.
+    - Purchases that will be billed to project customer using time and materials billing method will also get unbilled sales transaction created in Dataverse.
+System will use  Product pricelist in Dataverse for sales price/ amount for unbilled sales transaction.